 Your boss is focusing on consensus and risking the success of the project.

 Sometimes, your boss is the biggest barrier to your leadership on a project.
-This may be because people in management positions filter every decision based on the personal risk it means for them.
+People in management positions often filter every decision based on the personal risk it means for them.
 Sometimes, they have seen other projects fail miserably and they are trying to protect you (and themselves).
-Sometimes, they are good managers of the present but they are not thinking long term and they do not have vision.
+Or, your boss may be a good manager of the present but not thinking long term.
 In my view, this is the real reason that campus-wide projects need an executive sponsor who can take the heat on the team’s behalf.
-Keep your boss informed but use your executive sponsor for cover and for making progress.
+Keep your boss informed but use your executive sponsor for the vision and for cover as you make progress.